ePages-de/epages-devportal/_posts/2019/2019-05-07-react-hooks-what-all-the-fuss-is-about.md

 ### Classes can be confusing

-Classes are one of the harder things for React-beginners to understand and master.
+Classes are one of the harder things for React beginners to understand and master.
 They tend to be quite verbose and come with some quirks one has to be aware of.
 And even experienced React developers struggle when to use a class and when to use a function.

-With hooks, all these problems fade away.
-You can do anything you want with a function-component now, and hooks will most likely even encourage you to use better patterns for your components.
+With Hooks, all these problems fade away.
+You can do anything you want with a function-component now, and Hooks will most likely even encourage you to use better patterns for your components.

 **No confusion about how to use classes, and no struggle when to use them.** 🎉